Gjorgji-Noveski/Intelligent-System-for-general-recommendations/README.md

   be the corresponding scientific papers for that given category.
 Some scientific papers are already provided to be used as an example.

-- training_and_testing_data -> Contains binary files that will be used to train and evaluate the NER models.
+- training_and_testing_data - > Contains binary files that will be used to train and evaluate the NER models.
 These binary files are created using the convertToTrainTestData.py script.

-- trained_ner_models -> The trained NER models are stored here for every epoch, alongside with the evaluation results in a .csv format, when EvaluatingAModel.py is executed.
+- trained_ner_models - > The trained NER models are stored here for every epoch, alongside with the evaluation results in a .csv format, when EvaluatingAModel.py is executed.

 - entity_sents - > Contains the sentences extracted using the NER models, which have named entities in them from each scientific paper (unannotated).
 The sentences may appear to not contain the named entities that were supplied during training since no NER model is 100% accurate.

-- annotated_corpora -> contains .txt files of every research paper with sentences that have named entities that are annotated for their respectful NER model and will be converted to a binary file in order to train the NER model.
+- annotated_corpora - > contains .txt files of every research paper with sentences that have named entities that are annotated for their respectful NER model and will be converted to a binary file in order to train the NER model.

-- datasets - > folder given for convenience containing each of the binary encoded vectors for each model after they were run on a corpus of 19,868 scientific papers.
+- Datasets - > folder given for convenience containing each of the binary encoded vectors for each model after they were run on a corpus of 19,868 scientific papers.

+- final_vectors - > folder where the final binary encoded vectors will be stored.

 - keywords - > contains .txt files that contain all the found keywords from the category of scientific papers.
   The name of the .txt file will correspond to the name of the category from the research_papers folder.

-- temp -> used for storing an intermediate result, that is the first page of every research paper.
+- temp - > used for storing an intermediate result, that is the first page of every research paper.
 The result is used for extracting the title of the scientific paper.

 ## Requirements